ronen-aniti-projects/Dynamic-Obstacle-Detector/README.md

 # Leveraging Dense Optical Flow and RANSAC-fitted Affine Homographies to Differentiate Robot Self-Motion from Dynamic Obstacle Motion in Monocular Camera Image Sequences

 ## Background
-In this project.
-I demonstrate the validity of an established method for dynamic obstacle detection with monocular camera images and dense optical flow.
+In this project, I demonstrate the validity of an established method for dynamic obstacle detection with monocular camera images and dense optical flow.
 The method involves differentiating between a robot's self-motion and true dynamic obstacles by means of comparing, at each time step, dense optical flow to projections under RANSAC-fitted affine homographies.
 Although this project is largely preliminary, I focus on explaining the underlying premises of the approach, developing the mathematics, and performing exploratory testing with a model differential drive wheeled robot (TurtleBot 3) in simulation environment Gazebo.
 The mathematical assumptions developed henceforth are tied to the fact that the TurtleBot 3 operates on flat surfaces and has a fixed-pose, front-facing camera.

 This project represents my independent contributions to a two-week final course group project for a course titled *Perception for Autonomous Robotics* (ENPM673).
 The course is a requirement for my University of Maryland (College Park) M.Eng.
 Robotics Engineering major.